boazbk/tcs/lec_00_0_preface.md

 ## Acknowledgements

 These lecture notes are constantly evolving, and I am getting input from several people, for which I am deeply grateful.
-Thanks to Jarosław Błasiok, Chi-Ning Chou, Juan Esteller, Alex Lombardi, Thomas Orton, Juan Perdomo, and Ryan Williams for helpful feedback.
+Thanks to Michele Amoretti, Jarosław Błasiok, Chi-Ning Chou, Juan Esteller, Alex Lombardi, Thomas Orton, Juan Perdomo, and Ryan Williams for helpful feedback.
 I will keep adding names here as I get more comments.
 If you have any comments or suggestions, please do post them on the GitHub repository [https://github.com/boazbk/tcs](https://github.com/boazbk/tcs).